bleunguts/bleunguts/portfolio2023.md

 This programme involved migrating CS's FX intraday system that also publishes real-time P&L for spot/forwards/spot ladder but for the FX market into the wider and larger GRT ecosystem.

-Deemed as an unprecedented challenge by senior members, the FX system used a different banks quant stack, FX (C#/Java/Windows) being more tightly coupled to the quant (.NET interface) thus requiring Risk functional expertise with the strategic GRT (Java/Golang/C#/Linux) which is loosely coupled to quant stack via (JSON to C#).
-Also, the difference in the velocity of trading in FX and the huge volumes (3 million trades per day) posed a significant technical challenge, additionally the assumed no-downtime phased releases to ensure operational stability for the FX desks world-wide (30 traders Zurich alone, 90+ users globally).
+Deemed as an unprecedented challenge by senior members, the FX system (C#/Java/Windows) used a different quant stack, application tightly coupled to the quant (via .NET interface), requiring Risk functional expertise compared to the strategic GRT (Java/Golang/C#/Linux) that of a looser coupling to the quant stack (via JSON to .NET).
+Also, the difference in the velocity of trading and huge volumes (3 million trades per day) in FX posed a technical challenge,topped off with the high availability NFR from the FX desk (30 traders Zurich alone, 90+ users globally).

-The scope for Phase 1 required lifting the real-time risk results aggregation engine, the cluster of real time CS OLAP services from the FX windows platform (40+ Windows servers) and build it into the GRT Linux shell (80+ linux hosts).
-This involved development work in porting table shapes, projections, filters, pivots into the GRT shell (Java/Scala/GoLang), extending the GRT WPF UI service discovery comms layer to hook into these new backend services (WPF/ C#) and modifications to the FX RiskServer to support the transport piping to redis cache in Linux and the direct transport pipe from RiskServer to the new Linux OLAP services (C#/Google ProtoBuf GRPC/Java).
+The scope for this phase of the migration programme involved lifting the real-time risk results aggregation engine from the logical architecture; cluster of RT CS OLAP services on windows (40+ Windows hosts) and building it into the GRT shell (80+ linux hosts).
+This involved development work in particular porting table shapes, projections, filters, pivots into the GRT shell (Java/Scala/GoLang) to leverage linux stability/easier to scale/powered monitoring, extending the WPF UI service discovery comms layer to hook into these new backend services (WPF/ C#) and modifications to the FX RiskServer to support the transport piping to redis cache in Linux and the direct transport pipe from RiskServer to the new Linux OLAP services (C#/Google ProtoBuf GRPC/Java).

 In addition we implemented a regression system validates risk numbers cross environments, i.e. Windows vs Linux excelling development effort by cherry picking GRT regression components/ patterns (GoLang, Java/Scala, Openshift/Kubernetes).